Adversarial Robustness through Bias Variance Decomposition: A New Perspective for Federated Learning: Instantiated Algorithm

 \subsection{Bias-Variance Attack}

 We first consider the maximization problem in Eq.~(\ref{eq:maximization}) using bias-variance based adversarial attacks.
-It aims to find the adversarial example $\hat{x}$ (from the original example $x$) that would produce large bias and variance values w.r.t. clients' local models.
-Specifically, perturbation constraint $\hat{x}\in \Omega(x)$ forces the adversarial example $\hat{x}$ to be visually indistinguishable w.r.t. $x$.
-Here we consider the well-studied $l_{\infty}$-bounded adversaries~\cite{goodfellow2014explaining,madry2018towards,tramer2018ensemble} such that $\Omega(x) := \{\hat{x} \big| ||\hat{x} - x||_{\infty} \leq \epsilon \}$ for a perturbation magnitude $\epsilon$.
-Furthermore, we propose to consider the following two gradient-based algorithms to generate adversarial examples with bounded $l_{\infty}$ norm.
+It finds the adversarial example $\hat{x}$ (from the original example $x$) that produces large bias and variance values w.r.t. clients' local models.
+To this end, we propose two gradient-based algorithms to generate adversarial examples.

-{\bf Bias-variance based Fast Gradient Sign Method (BV-FGSM):} Following FGSM~\cite{goodfellow2014explaining}, it linearizes the maximization problem in Eq. (\ref{eq:maximization}) with one-step attack as follows.
+{\bf Bias-variance based Fast Gradient Sign Method (BV-FGSM):} Following FGSM~\citep{goodfellow2014explaining}, it linearizes the maximization problem in Eq. (\ref{eq:maximization}) with one-step attack as follows.